-The kanban board is now a synonym of a classic tool for visual project management: buckets with tasks that are widely used from content managers to software developers.
+The Kanban board is now a synonym of a classic tool for visual project management: buckets with tasks that are widely used by content managers to software developers.
 But what if you can move these endless tasks from multiple cards into a single calendar?
-This way all your to-dos and in progress would have even clearer start and end dates, including the exact time.
+This way, all your to-dos, and in-progress would have even clearer start and end dates, including the exact time.

 This is also useful if you need to combine both tasks and events in one view to have a complete picture of your personal or your team’s workload.
 An entire workday at your fingertips!

 In this article, we will give detailed instructions on how to achieve a higher level of planning and management with the combination of Microsoft 365 apps and a third-party app by VirtoSoftware.

 How to get a Calendar View of Microsoft Planner Tasks in Microsoft Teams?